francawinter/articles/margin-padding.md

 ## Everything’s great, CSS is for babies anyway

-For a long time, I didn’t care about the differences between padding and margin.  are some basic rules I learned by trial and error over the time:
+For a long time, I didn’t really care too much about the differences between margin and padding.
+Nevertheless, I noticed these basic rules:

 1. padding
 	- An element with a ::background color:: or ::border:: needs whitespace inside

-(hier Planetenzeichnung: planet schaut sich selbst an)
+		[ Planet illustration 1 ]

 2. margin
 	- An element  needs air to breathe ::outside:: of its body

-(hier Planetenzeichnung: abstand zu den anderen Planeten)
+		[ Planet illustration 2 ]

 I applied margins as external properties, padding for introspective.
 It made sense for me.
 But often, I couldn’t find a rule and randomly used one of them.

 ##  The point where I got confused

-Visuelles Bsp
+[ Some visual example ]

 One of the cases I struggled with were headlines.
 Headlines and text often need a good amount of spacing between them.  `<h1>` comes with a default margin, which never seemed to help me in any way.
 ```css